 The maximum amount that can be borrowed with VSL for a course in the aviation field is currently $75,000 – this is the ‘loan cap’.
-Tuition fees for each of our courses are currently less than this cap, which means that tuition fees for each course can be fully covered by VSL and there are no standard gap fees that students must pay themselves.
+Tuition fees for each of our courses are currently less than this cap, which means tuition fees for each course can be fully covered by VSL and there are no standard gap fees that students must pay themselves.

-You will be liable to pay gap fees if you do not have a sufficient FEE HELP balance to fully cover the tuition fees.
+You will be liable to pay gap fees if you do not have sufficient FEE HELP balance to fully cover the tuition fees.
 You are responsible to pay gap fees to us directly, with the option of using our interest-free payment plan (subject to our approval).

 Non-tuition fees are not covered by VSL and are paid to us directly.